mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_gih.rst

 Dimension and ranks.
 --------------------

-The gimp image hose format allows multiple dimensions for a given brush.
+The Gimp image hose format allows multiple dimensions for a given brush.
 You could for example have a dimension that updates incrementally, and one that updates on pressure, or updates randomly.
 Upon export, Krita will use the ranks to subdivide the layers per dimension.
 If you have a 24 layer image and three ranks, and the first dimension is set to 2, the second to 4 and the third to 3, then Krita will divide 24 into 2 groups of 12, each of which have unique images for the 2 parts of the first dimension.
 Then those 2 groups of 12 get divided into 8 groups of 4, each of which have unique brush tips for the four parts of the second dimension, and finally, the grouped three images have each a unique brush for the final dimension.

 So, the following image has a table where dimension 1 is unique in one of 4 numbers, while dimension 2 is unique in one of 3 shapes.
 So our ranks for dimension 1 and dimension 2 need to be 4 and 3 respectively.
 Now, to order the layers, you need to subdivide the table first by the first dimension, and then by the second.
 So we end up with three layers each for a shape in the second dimension but for the first number, then another three layers, each for a shape, but then for the second number, and so forth.